Carbon capture and storage (CCS); IGCC

 DAC is accomplished by sequestering carbon dioxide directly out of the air.
 DAC is being tested in demonstration phases and is not a large-scale commercially available technology yet (although on a small scale, DAC projects are operating in a few demonstration projects globally).
 DAC sequesters carbon from the air similar to how trees sequester carbon.

-Carbon-intensive industries that should consider investing in and using carbon capture technology include fossil fuel power plants & oil/ gas refineries, industries and companies such as fossil fuel-intensive product manufacturing companies, and cement and steel manufacturing companies.
+Carbon-intensive industries that should consider investing in and using carbon capture technology include fossil fuel power plants & oil/ gas refineries, fossil fuel-intensive product manufacturing companies, and cement and steel manufacturing companies.

 This article will mostly focus on the term referring to the original technology, used to burn fossil fuels cleaner; CCS – carbon capture and storage/ sequestration.

-Integrated Gasification Combined Cycle (IGCC) is a different technology from CCS that can also be implemented to burn fossil fuels cleaner.
+Integrated Gasification Combined Cycle (IGCC) is an additional technology that can also be implemented in power plants to burn fossil fuels cleaner (discussed below).

 Carbon Capture and Storage (CCS)

-Conversations focusing on implementing sustainable technologies to fight anthropogenic climate change and reach net zero focus heavily on renewable energy sources.
+Conversations focusing on implementing sustainable technologies to fight anthropogenic climate change and reach net zero focus heavily on renewable energy sources and low-carbon technologies.
 Solar and wind energy, and clean energy solutions like energy storage, electrifying HVAC systems, and electrifying vehicles, dominate the priority list of climate solutions.

 The process of CCS begins with the "capture" of CO2 from fossil fuel power plants (or potentially any GHG emissions-intensive energy generation plant).